 A. Most companies will expect students to have at least 5 GCSEs, graded 9 to 4, including Maths, Science, and English.
 If you’re looking for a job requiring good GCSEs, it’s worth bearing in mind that the majority of other applicants will have around 10 good GCSEs.

 A. Most schools and colleges will expect you to have gained grades 9 to 4 in your GCSEs, including the subject you want to study at university.
 Requirements can vary from four passes to six passes, so you should check with your school or college.

 A. Universities primarily care about A-Level performance.
 However, it’s worth bearing in mind that top universities will look at your GCSEs.
 If you feel like taking more GCES than necessary will affect your performance, it’s worth taking fewer to focus on quality over quantity.
 For example; 10 GCSEs graded 9 to 4 will appear a wiser decision to universities than taking 13 GCSEs graded 6 to 3.

-A. Unfortunately, the government doesn’t bat an eyelid if a student doesn’t love a compulsory GCSE subject, but they're necessary and well worth nailing to better job prospects and A-Level choices.
+A. Unfortunately, the government doesn’t bat an eyelid if a student doesn’t love a compulsory GCSE subject, but they're necessary and well worth nailing to obtain better job prospects and A-Level choices.

 GCSE students must take:

 Students also have to take these foundation GCSE subjects:

 A. Schools must also offer at least one subject from each of these areas, giving students scope to explore many subjects they may not have touched upon in the past: